Ramón Laureano: Atlanta Braves

 On May 29, 2024, Laureano signed a minor league contract with the Atlanta Braves organization.
 He made 14 appearances with the Triple–A Gwinnett Stripers, posting a .362 batting average with three home runs and 12 RBI.
 On June 15, the Braves selected Laureano's contract, adding him to their active roster, after incumbent center fielder Michael Harris II suffered a hamstring strain.
 In 67 games for Atlanta, he slashed .296/.327/.505 with 10 home runs, 29 RBI, and five stolen bases.
 On November 22, the Braves non–tendered Laureano, making him a free agent.

 Following the 2024 season, Laureano signed with the Leones del Escogido to play winter league baseball in the Dominican Professional Baseball League.

 Baltimore Orioles

 On February 4, 2025, Laureano signed a one-year, $4 million contract with the Baltimore Orioles.
 In 82 appearances for the Orioles, Laureano batted .290/.355/.529 with 15 home runs, 46 RBI, and four stolen bases.

 San Diego Padres

 On July 31, 2025, the Orioles traded Laureano and Ryan O'Hearn to the San Diego Padres in exchange for Boston Bateman, Tyson Neighbors, Tanner Smith, Brandon Butterworth, Cobb Hightower, and Victor Figueroa.
 He finished the season with a .281 batting average, 24 home runs, and 76 runs batted in.
 On September 24, Laureano sprained his finger while against the Milwaukee Brewers and would miss at least the first round of the postseason.
-However, the Padres lost the series to the Cubs 2-1, officially ending his and the Padres’ season.
+However, the Padres lost the series to the Chicago Cubs 2–1, officially ending his and the Padres' season.

+In 2026, Laureano made the Padres' Opening Day roster as their left fielder.
+He made 53 appearances for San Diego, batting .203/.286/.374 with seven home runs, 21 RBI, and seven stolen bases.
+On June 2, 2026, Laureano was placed on the 10-day injured list due to right hip inflammation.
+On June 5, it was announced that he had undergone labrum surgery on his hip, ruling him out for 4-to-5 months and likely ending his season.
+Laureano was transferred to the 60-day injured list the same day.